lsst-dm/dmtn-277/index.md

-# The Monster: a southern reference catalog with synthetic ugrizy fluxes for the Vera C. Rubin Observatory
+# The Monster: a reference catalog with synthetic ugrizy fluxes for the Vera C. Rubin Observatory

 ## Abstract